Chief Musician Clint Woltering

-Musician 1st Class Clint Woltering graduated from Madison Central High School in 2000, and received a bachelor’s degree in music education from the University of Kentucky in 2004.
-Prior to his appointment to the Naval Academy Band, he was pursuing a Master of Music degree from Indiana University where he was the graduate assistant to the brass department and studio assistant to his professor, Carl Lenthe.
+Chief Musician Clint Woltering graduated from Madison Central High School in 2000, and received a Bachelor of Music Education from the University of Kentucky in 2004.
+Prior to his appointment to the U.S. Naval Academy Band, he was pursuing a Master of Music from Indiana University as the graduate assistant to the brass department and studio assistant to his professor, Carl Lenthe.
 He has also studied with Joseph Alessi, Pete Ellefson, Scott Hartman, and Mark Clodfelter.

 In 2006, Woltering auditioned and was selected for assignment to the U.S. Naval Academy Band.
-Following recruit training at RTC, Great Lakes, he reported for duty as trombonist with the brass quintet, brass ensemble, marching band, and ceremonial units.
-He has served as Leading Petty Officer of the ceremonial band, Enlisted Conductor, and Operations Assistant.
+Following recruit training at RTC, Great Lakes, he reported for duty as trombone instrumentalist with the marching band and ceremonial units, wind ensemble, brass ensemble, and trombone quartet.
+Woltering also serves as the Ceremonial Unit Leader, Ceremonial Unit Leader Training Coordinator, Enlisted Conductor, and Safety Manager.